mollyexten/quote-generator/README.md

 ```

 ## Feature: The Animated Header
 To add a final flourish to this website, I styled the header so that the word generator appears to be typed out.
 I used [this amazing Code Pen](https://codepen.io/5t3ph/pen/qBdJVEq) as my guide.
-Roughtly, this involved:
+Roughly, this involved:
 - creating a span within the h1 tag to hold the text to be animated
 - giving the span two classes to handle (1) keeping text hidden at the beginning and (2) animating the letters printing to the page (increasing the width) and a cursor (changing the border color to create a flicker effect)